Clyde W. Fitzgerald, Jr.

 Clyde has been an active Rotarian in Puerto Rico, Canada and in Winston-Salem, NC, where he’s currently a member of the Downtown Rotary Club.
 Clyde was honored by Rotary International by being named a Paul Harris Fellow for his extensive community service activities.
 In 1987, he was publicly honored by the Government of Puerto Rico for his personal commitment to human service endeavors and to the development of arts and cultural activities for the benefit of the Puerto Rican people.
 He was the first, and remains the only, non-Puerto Rican to receive such an honor.
 In 2016, Clyde was named the first recipient of Hospice & Palliative CareCenter's Living Your Best Life Leadership Award.
 The award recognizes a community leader who demonstrates the possibilities and potential of lives in the Triad.
 In 2017, Triad Business Journal named its “Most Admired CEOs” of 2017, and Clyde was among the 18 honorees.

 He is an honor graduate of the University of Georgia and a Vietnam-Era veteran of the US Air Force.
-Clyde and Carol, his wife of more than 50 years, have three grown children and five grandchildren.
+Clyde and Carol, his wife of 52 years, have three grown children and five grandchildren.

 Eric A. Aft

 Eric began serving as Second Harvest Food Bank of Northwest NC’s Chief Operating Officer in September 2017.
 He will succeed Clyde Fitzgerald as Second Harvest’s CEO when Clyde retires in June 2018.